The Now Now: Critical reception

-The Now Now received generally positive reviews from music critics.
-Review aggregator website Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, assigned the album an average score of 73, based on 28 reviews, indicating "generally favorable reviews".

 The album, which is a comparably stripped-down affair, was praised for its lyrical and musical simplicity.
 In his review, NMEs Thomas Smith called it a "trim and spritely listen".
 According to Rolling Stones Will Hermes, the simplistic approach results in "the band's most coherent LP to date".
 Many reviewers compared The Now Now with the band's previous two records.
 Favourably commenting on the new-found coherence reminiscent of The Fall, Drowned in Sounds Duncan Conrad noted the "radically shortened guest list" and the "written-on-the-road simplicity" that are more akin to the band's 2010 fan club giveaway than the "over-stuffed" Humanz.
 NMEs Smith lauded the album as more concise and less "generic" than its "bloated" immediate predecessor.
 DIYs Rachel Finn said the album feels "easy to just sit back and listen".

 Most critics also praised the album's energy and optimism.
 According to NME, The Now Now consists of "11 pop tracks that zip with energy, passion and an abundance of ideas", Rolling Stone called it "optimistic by [Albarn's] usual standards".
 Among others, Clashs Wilf Skinner called it "a jubilant and solidly varied ... album".

 Some critics felt that there was a lack of ambition on the album.
 Rolling Stone said there is a distinct lack of "the sparks that come from the usual Gorillaz mess of ideas and personalities".
 Drowned in Sound called it a "disappointingly minor album, low on standout songs and big ideas", and lacking the band's trademark experimentation.

 Critics were also divided on the album's narrative.
 While Drowned in Sounds Conrad said the album "does very little to advance the mythology [of the band]" and thus "lacks a sense of purpose", NME said its narrative "works in tandem with their current storyline" to the band's "highly entertaining mythology".

 GQ in Russia ranked The Now Now as the 18th best album of 2018.